-Nuaailua Stream is classified as Class 1b inland waters from its headwaters to approximately 1,600 feet elevation, as the surrounding land is in the conservation subzone "protective", and it is part of the Koolau Forest Reserve.
-From there down to about 200 feet elevation, Punalau Stream is classified as Class 1a inland waters because the stream lies in the Koolau Forest Reserve.
-From there to the sea, it is classified as Class 2 inland waters.
+Makapipi Stream is classified as Class 1b inland waters from its headwaters to approximately 1,100 feet elevation, as the surrounding land is in the "protective" conservation subzone and the stream also lies in the Hanawi Natural Area Reserve in the headwaters and then the Koolau Forest Reserve in the intermediate reach.
+Between the 1,100 feet altitude and the coast, the stream is mostly classified as Class 2 inland waters excepting a short reach near the 1,000 feet altitude in which the stream lies within the Koolau Forest Reserve and is classified as Class 1a inland waters.
 It should be noted that the conservation subzone map utilized for this interpretation is general and elevations are not exact.
 It should also be noted that there is no direct relationship between elevation and attainment of water quality standards.

 Marine water body types are delineated by depth and coastal topography.
 Open coastal waters are classified for protection purposes from the shoreline at mean sea level laterally to where the depth reaches 100 fathoms (600 feet).
 Marine water classifications are based on marine conservation areas.
 The objective of Class AA waters is that they "remain in their natural pristine state as nearly as possible with an absolute minimum of pollution or alteration of water quality from any human-caused source or actions."
 Class A waters are protected for recreational purposes and aesthetic enjoyment; and protection of fish, shellfish, and wildlife.
 Discharge into these waters is permitted under regulation.
-The marine waters at the mouth of the Nuaailua hydrologic unit are Class AA waters.
-Figure 10-1 shows the Nuaailua hydrologic unit, including inland and marine (coastal) water classifications.
+The marine waters at the mouth of the entire Makapipi hydrologic unit are Class AA waters.
+Figure 10-1 shows the Makapipi hydrologic unit, including inland and marine (coastal) water classifications.

 Figure 10-1.
-Water quality standards for the Nuaailua hydrologic unit.
+Water quality standards for the Makapipi hydrologic unit.
 (Source: State of Hawaii, Office of Planning, 2002e; 2008).
 The classifications are general in nature and should be used in conjunction with Hawaii Administrative Rules, Chapter 11-54, Water Quality Standards.